Honey Visual Library

 Medium-sized illustrations are used to accompany messages at a secondary level.

 Create more documentation and an imagery placement chart to educate designers on best practices and use cases.
 A new visual art library was established, full of hero, midsize, and thumbnail mockups covering all product and marketing operations.

-After a few months, we saw many inconsistencies surface around color, unbalanced objects, use cases, and styles.
+After a few months, we saw many inconsistencies around color, unbalanced objects, use cases, and styles across product and marketing.

 New Illustration Library

 Visual Art in Product, Growth, and Marketing

 2.0 Illustration Style

 The 2.0 illustration style is focused on 'for everyone' and 'Saving is smart.'
 The design style is significantly based on minimalism and only uses simple and light strokes.

 A 1.5px stroke width was used for our set.
 Being pixel perfect stops you from using a better stroke weight that brings more legibility without being too thick or thin — like with 1 and 2px strokes.